a-sid1996/Board-game-framework/README.md

   * When the task is finished, open a pull request on the branch
   * Set someone as a reviewer
   * Once the review is complete, merge into dev.

+2. Mention steps on how to create a new map, save and load an existing map.
+Include any sample maps (one correct and one incorrect map) in your project.
+3. Mention all the game-specific phases.
+(For teams not implementing RISK)
+4. Mention any other details that you think might be useful for me to test all the requirements for example- test cases etc. (Note: While executing, your game should not crash in the middle so any relevant information is helpful)